Max Born: Later life

 Born's gravestone in Göttingen is inscribed with the canonical commutation relation, which he put on rigorous mathematical footing.

 Born remained at Edinburgh until he reached the retirement age of 70 in 1952.
 He retired to Bad Pyrmont, in West Germany, in 1954.
-In October, he received word that he was being awarded the Nobel Prize.
+In October, he received word that he was being awarded the Nobel Prize in Physics.
 His fellow physicists had never stopped nominating him.
-Franck and Fermi had nominated him in 1947 and 1948 for his work on crystal lattices, and over the years, he had also been nominated for his work on solid state physics, quantum mechanics and other topics.
-In 1954, he received the prize for "fundamental research in Quantum Mechanics, especially in the statistical interpretation of the wave function"—something that he had worked on alone.
+Franck and Fermi had nominated him in 1947 and 1948 for his work on crystal lattices, and over the years, he had also been nominated for his work on solid-state physics, quantum mechanics, and other topics.
+In 1954, he received the Prize "for his fundamental research in quantum mechanics, especially for his statistical interpretation of the wavefunction," something that he had worked on alone.
 In his Nobel lecture he reflected on the philosophical implications of his work:

 I believe that ideas such as absolute certitude, absolute exactness, final truth, etc. are figments of the imagination which should not be admissible in any field of science.
 On the other hand, any assertion of probability is either right or wrong from the standpoint of the theory on which it is based.
 This loosening of thinking (Lockerung des Denkens) seems to me to be the greatest blessing which modern science has given to us.
 For the belief in a single truth and in being the possessor thereof is the root cause of all evil in the world.

 In retirement, he continued scientific work, and produced new editions of his books.
 In 1955 he became one of signatories to the Russell–Einstein Manifesto.
 He died at age 87 in hospital in Göttingen on 5 January 1970, and is buried in the Stadtfriedhof there, in the same cemetery as Walther Nernst, Wilhelm Weber, Max von Laue, Otto Hahn, Max Planck, and David Hilbert.